 A research collaboration between the Chemical and Pharmaceutical Science group and a group of students was published in the European Journal of Organic Chemistry.

 Date: 7 October 2022

-Dr Bhaven Patel, a reader in Organic Chemistry and course leader for Pharmaceutical Science, collaborated with Dr Kevin Devine and Dr Daniel Sykes, colleagues from the Chemical and Pharmaceutical Science group, to work with studentswith students to publish a piece entitled ‘Room Temperature DBN Initiated Phospha-Brook Rearrangement of α-Hydroxyphosphonates to Phosphates.’
+The research was led by Dr Bhaven Patel, a reader in Organic Chemistry and course leader for Pharmaceutical Science, his colleagues Dr Kevin Devine and Dr Daniel Sykes from the University's Chemical and Pharmaceutical Science group, and a group of students who produced a paper entitled ‘Room Temperature DBN Initiated Phospha-Brook Rearrangement of α-Hydroxyphosphonates to Phosphates.’